Skip to Content

 PatternBehavior

-Local format (default)Uses each market’s locale formatting. e.g. “$1,234.00” / “1.234,00 €” / “¥1,234”.
+Local only (default)Uses each market’s locale formatting. e.g. “$1,234.00” / “1.234,00 €” / “¥1,234”.

 Hreflang